Nate McLouth: Washington Nationals

 On December 12, 2013, McLouth signed a 2-year deal worth $10.75 million with a $6.75 million team option for 2016 with the Washington Nationals.
 McLouth hurt his shoulder on an attempted diving catch on July 28, and was placed on the 15-day disabled list in August.
 He was later diagnosed with a torn labrum and underwent surgery on August 21, necessitating a move to the 60-day disabled list.
 McLouth missed the remainder of the season, and began 2015 on the 15-day disabled list.
 In June, the Nationals again moved McLouth to the 60-day disabled list.
 He missed the entire season, and became a free agent in November.

 Personal life

-McLouth married Lindsay Rolen in February 2009.
-They have two sons.
-They and their two dogs live in Knoxville, Tennessee during the offseason.
+McLouth married Lindsay Rolen in February 2009.They, their two sons and two dogs live in Knoxville, Tennessee during the offseason.
 He is a devout Christian.

 McLouth is fluent in Spanish.
 Pedro Strop, McLouth's teammate in 2012 and 2013, calls him the best American Spanish speaker he has ever heard, while 2013 teammate Alexi Casilla jokingly suggested that McLouth is using a false identity and was actually born in the Dominican Republic.
 McLouth chose to study Spanish instead of German in high school even though his grandmother was from Germany.